 If you are in an immediate housing crisis or need eviction prevention services, please visit the Eviction Prevention and HomeBase page.

-If you have questions about the eviction moratorium, the COVID financial hardship law, or other legal issues, you can contact the City’s Tenant Helpline.
+If you have questions about the eviction moratorium eviction protections or other legal issues, you can contact the City’s Tenant Helpline.
 The Mayor's Office to Protect Tenants (MOPT) and the Mayor's Public Engagement Unit (PEU) can help you with questions about your tenancy and connect you with free legal assistance through the Human Resources Administration’s Office of Civil Justice.